 Heads of Programme Welcome

-The V&A/RCA History of Design programme is recognised internationally as the leading centre for postgraduate study in the history of design and material culture.
+The V&A/RCA History of Design programme is recognised internationally as a leading centre for postgraduate study in the history of design and material culture.
 Offered jointly by the RCA and the Victoria and Albert Museum (V&A), we teach and research cultural, social, economic, political and technological history through artefacts and our interactions with them.
 Projects and expertise range across global geographies, from the fifteenth century to the contemporary, and draw on cognate areas such as geography, performance studies and design practice.

 The MA offers three pathways for 2018: Design & Material Culture, Performance and Photography.